pshchelo/pshchelo.github.io/content/pages/about.rst

 Contact
 =======

-I am too lazy to bolt Discuss etc support, so if you feel like letting me know I am wrong somewhere, create an issue at
+I am too lazy to bolt Disqus etc support, so if you feel like letting me know I am wrong somewhere, create an issue at
 `this blog source repo <https://github.com/pshchelo/pshchelo.github.io/issues>`__.